yazhinia/McDevol/README.md

 `-i | --input` directory in which all bamfiles are present

-`-c | --contigs` fasta file of contig sequenes assembled from all samples (sample-wise assembly)
+`-c | --contigs` a fasta file for contig sequences (single-sample or co-assembly)

-note: bamfiles should be unsorted (i.e., default output of aligners and alignments are arranged by read names).
-As of now, mcdevol supports bamfiles from `bwa-mem` and `bowtie2`.
+note: input bamfiles should be unsorted (i.e., a default output of aligners and alignments are arranged by read names).
+As of now, McDevol supports bamfiles from `bwa-mem` and `bowtie2` tools.

 ## Additional options

 `-l | --minlength` minimum length of contigs to be considered for binning [default 1000kb]

-`-o | --output` name of output file [default, date]
+`-o | --output` the name of output file [default, 'mcdevol']

 `-d | --outdir` output directory [default, working directory]